AdaCore/gnatstudio/docs/tutorial/projects.rst

 using the menu `View->Scenario`.
 This window contains a `Build` label.

 This is a configuration variable.
-With GPS and the GNAT project facility, you can define as many configuration variables as you want, and modify any project settings (e.g. switches, sources, ...) based on the values of configuration variables.
+With GNAT Studio and the GNAT project facility, you can define as many configuration variables as you want, and modify any project settings (e.g. switches, sources, ...) based on the values of configuration variables.
 These variables can also take any